HolographicWings/LethalExpansion/BuildPreview/README.md

 # LethalExpansion (PREVIEW VERSION)

- This mod is an expansion project to add several settings and features, it come with an SDK to add new Scraps and Moons yourself.
+ This mod is the preview version of [LethalExpansion](https://thunderstore.io/c/lethal-company/p/HolographicWings/LethalExpansion/).
+ Do not install both in same time.
  [Github repository](https://github.com/HolographicWings/LethalExpansion)

  Features :